siebeniris/ALGEN/README.md

 ### 2. Embedding alignment and Inversion Attack

-* with the Checkpont from 1
+* with the Checkpoint from 1

 ```
 python src/attacker_gt.py ${CHECKPOINT_PATH}